Lzm03/CV_group-project/docs/report.md

 ## 9. Conclusion

 We presented a real-time, voice-interactive vision system for guiding visually impaired users to grasp a specified object.
-The system integrates three swappable computer vision pipelines — object detection (YOLO11s / YOLOv8 / SSD MobileNet v2), hand tracking (MediaPipe / YOLO-Pose / Holistic), and distance estimation (pixel baseline / MiDaS) — within a unified evaluation framework that records per-frame latency and accuracy metrics.
+The system integrates three swappable computer vision pipelines — object detection (YOLOv11n / YOLOv8n / DETR / RetinaNet / Faster R-CNN / SSD MobileNet v2), hand tracking (MediaPipe / YOLO-Pose / Holistic), and distance estimation (pixel baseline / MiDaS) — within a unified evaluation framework that records per-frame latency and accuracy metrics.

 Key design decisions include automatic cm-per-pixel calibration from known object widths, a 4-frame stability filter to suppress noisy guidance flicker, and coordinate mirroring to align image-space directions with the user's real-world movement directions.

-Benchmark results show that YOLOv8n offers the lowest detection latency (27.9 ms) with minimal accuracy trade-off (0.900 confidence), while YOLOv8m achieves the highest detection confidence (0.920) at the cost of ~155 ms per frame.
-MediaPipe hand tracking (9.3 ms) is significantly faster than YOLO-Pose (30.9 ms) while maintaining 100% detection rate.
-MiDaS depth estimation (14.3 ms) adds meaningful accuracy over the pixel baseline at close range (errors within ±1 cm vs. up to −3 cm for pixel), especially for the top-down camera scenario.
+Benchmark results show that YOLOv11n provides the best practical detector trade-off in our setting: it reaches 0.580 mAP@0.5 at 12.72 FPS with only 2.6M parameters, outperforming YOLOv8n on both accuracy and speed while remaining far more deployable than DETR, RetinaNet, or Faster R-CNN.
+At the full-system level, the prototype achieves a 95% target detection success rate, 88% hand-to-object guidance accuracy, an 8-second time-to-grasp, and an end-to-end latency of 2950 ms. MediaPipe hand tracking (9.3 ms) is significantly faster than YOLO-Pose (30.9 ms), and MiDaS depth estimation (14.3 ms) adds meaningful accuracy over the pixel baseline at close range, especially for the top-down camera scenario.

 Future work should explore continuous (non-query-driven) guidance, depth-aware threshold adaptation, and more robust NLU.
 Combining the monocular depth estimate with object size information for absolute depth calibration is a promising direction for improving the accuracy of the MiDaS backend.